Tom and Maggie welcome you to

 and linen, and complimentary wood for the wood burning stoves is available for

-both houses.
+all properties.
 They are situated on the idyllic coastal road (B8008) near Arisaig,

 Morar and Mallaig.

 (click on the blue link below for